Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Methodology

-\textbf{Selection of Models and Reporting Sources.} We first compiled a list of foundation models by triangulating across multiple public sources.
-Specifically, we extracted candidate models from multiple sources, including the FMTI, SaferAI’s monitoring of foundation model releases \citep{SaferAI_2025}, the Hugging Face Hub ecosystem overview, the LMArena leaderboard \citep{DBLP:conf/icml/ChiangZ0ALLZ0JG24}, and Concordia AI’s report on AI safety activities in China \citep{ConcordiaAI_2025}.
-We expanded this list by identifying additional providers referenced in evaluation leaderboards and technical reports and selected all official model releases, including those fine-tuned by the original developer (e.g., LLaMA-2-7B-Chat) but excluding community fine-tuned versions (e.g., Tulu).
-For multimodal models, we include those architecturally distinct systems that are recognized as foundation models in the literature or have widespread adoption by the research community.
-We disambiguate consumer-facing applications (e.g., ChatGPT) to the underlying model where possible and skip it otherwise.
-To identify relevant reporting sources, we conducted three complementary searches: \begin{itemize} \item \textit{First-party reports.} For each provider in our model list, we manually searched provider websites and collected technical reports, model cards, system cards, blogs, and press releases.
-Where available for our considered social impact categories, we also surveyed cooperative evaluation reports (e.g., from UK AISI \footnote{ \url{https://www.aisi.gov.uk/}}, METR \footnote{ \url{https://metr.org/}}, Apollo Research\footnote{ \url{https://www.apolloresearch.ai/}}), although they were mostly qualitatively analyzed but excluded from our quantitative dataset, as they primarily focus on domains outside our scope (e.g., biosecurity).
-In addition, we manually searched each provider’s website using category-specific keywords (see App.~\ref{app:searchterms}), which surfaced supplementary materials (e.g., blogs) containing novel evaluation results.
-When these materials referenced papers or leaderboards not already present in our dataset, we added those sources; otherwise, we added the materials themselves.\footnote{See App.~\ref{app:sources} for details on handling versioning, concurrent releases, and deduplication of models and documentation.} \item \textit{Third-party reports.} We relied on Paperfinder \citep{allenai2025paperfinder} to surface additional relevant third-party evaluations of models.
-For each social impact category, we ran structured searches (e.g., \textit{``evaluating foundation models on \{keyword\}''}, with search terms found in App.~\ref{app:searchterms}), restricted to papers published from 2024 onward.
-We exported the results, deduplicated them, and filtered them for peer-reviewed works only to be included.
-Additional relevant papers flagged by team members were manually included. \item \textit{Leaderboards.} To capture less formal but widely cited evaluation efforts in the form of leaderboards, we searched Hugging Face Spaces and Google using tailored queries such as \textit{``site:huggingface.co/spaces "\{keyword\}" "leaderboard"``} where \textit{keyword} was replaced with the respective search terms for our social impact categories (see App.~\ref{app:searchterms}).
-We also incorporated leaderboards from Weval\footnote{\url{https://weval.org/}} and manually screened results for relevance. \end{itemize}
+Our methodology involves (i) drawing on existing literature on evaluation and reporting frameworks, (ii) empirically analyzing first- and third-party reporting, and (iii) conducting stakeholder interviews.
+Together, these provide complementary perspectives on how social impact dimensions are understood, reported, and operationalized in practice. \paragraph{Selection of Models and Reporting Sources.} We first compiled a list of potential models to assess by triangulating across public sources (see App.~\ref{app:flowdiagram} for a flow diagram of our process).
+Specifically, we extracted candidate models from sources including the FMTI, SaferAI’s monitoring of model releases \citep{SaferAI_2025}, Hugging Face Hub ecosystem overview, LMArena leaderboard \citep{DBLP:conf/icml/ChiangZ0ALLZ0JG24}, and Concordia AI’s report on AI safety activities in China \citep{ConcordiaAI_2025}.
+We expanded this list by identifying additional providers referenced in evaluation leaderboards and technical reports.
+From this list, we selected all official model releases, including those fine-tuned by the original developer (e.g., LLaMA-2-7B-Chat).
+We conducted three complementary searches from July to October 2025: \begin{itemize}[itemsep=0pt] \item \textit{First-party reports.} For each provider , we manually searched their websites and collected technical reports, model and system cards, blogs, and press releases.
+When relevant supplementary sources (e.g., blogs) referenced formal papers or leaderboards not yet present in our dataset, we added those sources; otherwise, we added the supplementary materials themselves.\footnote{Details on search terms and on handling versioning, concurrent releases, and deduplication of models and documentation are in App.~\ref{app:sources} and App.~\ref{app:searchterms} respectively.} We surveyed cooperative evaluation reports (e.g., from \href{https://www.aisi.gov.uk/}{UK AISI}, \href{https://metr.org/}{METR}, \href{https://www.apolloresearch.ai/}{Apollo Research} ) when available, but they were excluded from our dataset as the evaluations focus on domains outside our scope (e.g., biosecurity).